 IMPORTANT!
 Financial Aid book purchasing on the bookstore website is available beginning January 4, 2021.
 Bookstore pick-up will begin January 11, 2021.

 UTILIZE Dropboxes at the Piqua Campus—located outside the Robinson Student Career Center and outside the North Hall entrance.

 PiquaStudent Affairs | Suite 160

 From the beginning of your college journey—until the end—our advisors are here for you.
 There are various types of advising but they all share a common goal—to provide assistance and help ensure your success.
-Our advisors play an active role in your entry to Edison State—through completion.
-They also actively participate in assisting you with your move forward upon completion at Edison State.
+Our advisors play an active role in your entry to Edison State—and they are here for you through completion.
+We encourage you to utilize our advising services.

 Now you are enrolled and on your way.
 This does not mean that you may not require additional assistance.
 Are you questioning your choice of major or just have a question about it?
 Are you unsure what courses to take and in what order?
 Do you want some advice on a course or other academic issue?
-We are still here for you!

 We recommend that you meet with your faculty advisor each semester to

 Not sure who your faculty advisor is?Your faculty advisor's name appears on the top of your registration statement, just to the right of your name.
 It is also available in the "My Profile" section of WebAdvisor.
 If you do not have a designated faculty advisor, please submit a Declaration or Change of Major Form to Records and Registration.